 Accessibility testing basics

-Automated testing is accessibility testing done by computer automation.
-The automation checks a website’s code and produces a list of potential accessibility issues that need to be reviewed.
+Scanning is accessibility testing done by computer automation.
+The automation checks a digital asset’s code and produces a list of potential accessibility issues that need to be reviewed.

 Manual testing